hasura/learn-graphql/tutorials/backend/hasura-v3-ts-connector/tutorial-site/content/setup-connector.md

 ```sh
 ndc-test test --endpoint http://0.0.0.0:8100 --snapshots-dir snapshots
 ```

 Here we can build up a library of query requests and expected responses that can be replayed in order to make sure that our connector continues to exhibit the same behavior over time.

 Finally, let's see what this connector looks like when we add it to our Hasura graph.

+[//]: # (TODO)
 I have some Hasura metadata ready here, but I won't go into the setup now - I'll save that explanation for a later video.

 For now, we can run a command to deploy this metadata to Hasura cloud, and see our connector in action.
 I can use the `build create` command to create a new build from my metadata: